-It may be early in the academic year, but you're probably already wondering what to do once you've graduated from college.
+If you’re a college student, you’ve probably already started wondering what to do once you graduate..
 It's smart for college seniors to start planning now for life after college.

 1. Strengthen your relationships